kemtol/nyelam/_posts/2018-11-22-why-we-must-diving-in-indonesia.md

 ---
 layout : post
-title : Why We Must Do Scbuba Diving or Snorkeling In Indonesia author : Vika Astri permalink : /why-must-diving-in-indonesia.html
+title : Why We Must Do Scuba Diving or Snorkeling In Indonesia author : Vika Astri permalink : /why-must-diving-in-indonesia.html
 ---